-17.3 Describe the data protection authority's approach to exercising those powers, with examples of recent cases
+17.3 Describe the data protection authority's approach to exercising those powers, with examples of recent cases.

-There are no recent cases or precedents illustrating the INAI's approach.
+There are no recent cases or precedents illustrating the data protection authority's approach.

 17.4 Does the data protection authority ever exercise its powers against businesses established in other jurisdictions?
 If so, how is this enforced?